 A nifty little trick to get extra pin sales without having to put in much more additional work (or $$) is listing all of your pins on Etsy (additional to listing them on your online store).
 Why?
 Etsy already has a built-in user base of people interested buying arts & crafts, like enamel pins.
 If you list them on the site, you’re likely going to get a handful of sales each month by doing nothing else except just having them available there.

-I opened my own store under a different name and it usually gets around $100 of sales a week by uploading my pin photos and spending $2 per day on Etsy ads like it's explained in this Etsy ads tutorial.
+I opened my own store under a different name and it usually gets around $100 of sales a week by uploading my pin photos and spending $2 per day on Etsy ads.
 They make commission from the sales that you make, and there are no costs of having story open, so worst case scenario, you spend 5 minutes uploading your pins and you get no sales…in my opinion, it’s worth a shot!

 Sell at your local pin-con or thrift & craft events:

 With the popularity of pins online, a great way to make sales that’s often overlooked is going to pin events IRL and selling your pins in person!
 Not only is it a great way to showcase your pins and sell them to people you can interact with in person (it’s refreshing these days), but it’s also a great way to get to know other pin makers (that’s the best part about it in my book).
-There are established pin-specific conventions in large cities by @patchesandpinsexpo & @pinandpatchcon, or just find your local craft fair and set up shop.
+There are established pin-specific conventions in the US @patchesandpinsexpo & @pinandpatchcon, or just find your local craft fair and set up shop.
 Can’t find any events like this in your small town?
 Even better — you can organize your own!
 There’s no one-way to do it and it’s a great (and fun) way to get to know the pin community in your area.

 Consistently put out enamel pin designs to find your best sellers: